 And when grandma was cooking in the kitchen and telling the children stories, she would roast the nuts on the fire until they cracked open

 like an oyster, and then served the delicious snack to the kids.

 The oyster nuts, Kweme, originate from Kilimanjaro and northern Tanzania (and Mozambique).
 For centuries they remained an important part of the Chagga people heritage foods.

 Unfortunately, as more and more new crops were introduced in Tanzania, and with the arrival of industrial oil in the markets, the nuts all but disappeared from the Chagga family farms…

-In the village of Shimbwe, my Kilimanjaro home, the unique nuts are making a blessed comeback thanks to a local permaculture project initiated by Victor Kinyaiya and his Permaculture foundation Tanzania.
+In the village of Shimbwe, the unique nuts are making a blessed comeback thanks to a local permaculture project.

-Victor roots the nuts and distributes the seedlings to neighbors throughout the village.
+Oyster nut seedlings are given to neighbors throughout the village.
 Within two years the climbing plant already bears its first fruit, and continues to produce fruit for almost twenty years!

 Victor telling about his days in his beloved grandma kitchen, and shows us how to roast the kweme nut on open fire.